Robert Eures: 1752

 In 1752, Eures was named as one of the three principal players when the famous Dartford Cricket Club issued a challenge to "the rest of England".
-Dartford's challenge was that with William Hodsoll, John Bryant, Robert Eures and "eight players from the parish of Dartford" it could take on and defeat any eleven players from the rest of England.
-The match was due to be played on 29 July 1752 at Dartford Brent but unfortunately no result has been found and it might have been rained off.
+Dartford's challenge was that with William Hodsoll, John Bryant, Robert Eures, and "eight players from the parish of Dartford", it could take on and defeat any eleven players from the rest of England.
+The match was due to be played on 29 July 1752 at Dartford Brent, but no result has been found.

+A second match was to be played 11 August, again on Dartford Brent.
+The announcement said: "Dartford with 4 men allowed against 11 men to be picked out of All England, for £20 a side".
+As before, the result is unknown.

+Eures is not found in the sources after 1752.
+Nothing is known of his later life.